margotlinne/margotlinne/README.md

 - 🎓 Computer Engineering Graduate(2024.02, 3.65 GPA).
 - 🎮 Unity developer at Semicolons Inc and Indie Game Developer who does coding and designing.
 - 📍 Located in South Korea.
-- 🎭 Margot Linne is my English name.
+- 🎭 Margot Linne is my English name, KANG2 is my developer nickname.
 - 💼 Total part-time-job experiences: 5 years 4 months
 - 📚 Been 3 years making Unity & Godot games and willing to make window applications.